 Homework Points: count as one 10 pt homework quiz per quarter.

-For each chapter there will be three-four assessments along with homework points.
-A mid-chapter quiz, mid-chapter graded homework assignment, chapter test, and an end of chapter graded homework assignment.
+For each chapter, there will be three-four assessments along with homework points.
+A mid-chapter quiz, a mid-chapter graded homework assignment, a chapter test, and an end-of-chapter graded homework assignment.
 There will also be class projects throughout the year.

 Materials/Absences/Tardies:

-Glencoe Math Pre-algebra text, a coiled notebook, pencils, pen, ruler, and calculator.
+Glencoe Math Pre-algebra text, a spiral notebook, pencils, pen, ruler, and calculator.

-If a student is absent, he or she is expected to make up any missing assignments.
-It will be the student’s responsibility to arrange with me any make-up tests or quizzes.
+If a student is absent, they are expected to make up any missing assignments.
+The student will be responsible for arranging any make-up tests or quizzes with me.
 After two tardies, a consequence will be given.
 If detained by another teacher, bring a note including the time you left.

-Algebra is a foundational course for other math courses in high school and beyond.
-Typically taught in the 9th grade, it is available for 8th grade students with advanced math skills.
-In this class students expand on the skills they have learned in prior classes (e.g. multiplication, addition, use of exponents and powers, basic graphing, etc.).
+Algebra is foundational for other math courses in high school and beyond.
+Typically taught in the 9th grade, it is available for 8th-grade students with advanced math skills.
+In this class, students expand on the skills they have learned in prior courses (e.g., multiplication, addition, use of exponents and powers, basic graphing, etc.).
 Besides equations and solving for variables, the class also focuses on graphing algebraic equations.

 Specific topics are given below: